labstreaminglayer/pylsl/README.md

 You can get a list of the examples with `python -c "import pylsl.examples; help(pylsl.examples)"`

-## liblsl dependency
+## liblsl loading

-See the note above about separately installing the liblsl dependency on non-Windows platforms. `pylsl` will search for liblsl first in the package directory (default location for Windows), then in normal system library folders, then finally at the filepath specified by an environment variable named `PYLSL_LIB`.
-A user-installed liblsl will typically be findable by Python's `util.find_library` in most cases.
+`pylsl` will search for `liblsl` first at the filepath specified by an environment variable named `PYLSL_LIB`, then in the package directory (default location for Windows), then finally in normal system library folders.

+If the shared object is not installed onto a standard search path (or it is but can't be found for some [other bug](https://github.com/labstreaminglayer/pylsl/issues/48)), then we recommend that you copy it to the pylsl installed module path's `lib` subfolder. i.e. `{path/to/env/}site-packages/pylsl/lib`.

+* The `site-packages/pylsl` path will only exist _after_ you install `pylsl` in your Pyton environment.
+* You may have to create the `lib` subfolder.
+* Use `python -m site` to find the "site-packages" path.
+* Use `cp -L` on platforms that use symlinks.

-If `pylsl` cannot find the liblsl binary (e.g., see [this issue](https://github.com/labstreaminglayer/pylsl/issues/48)), set the `PYLSL_LIB` environment variable to the location of the library or set `LD_LIBRARY_PATH` to the folder containing the library. i.e.,
+Alternatively, you can use an the environment variable.
+Set the `PYLSL_LIB` environment variable to the location of the library or set `LD_LIBRARY_PATH` to the folder containing the library.
+For example,

+1. `PYLSL_LIB=/usr/local/lib/liblsl.so python -m pylsl.examples.{name-of-example}`, or
-`LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib python -m pylsl.examples.{name-of-example}`
+2. `LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib python -m pylsl.examples.{name-of-example}`

 # For maintainers